Precision Disruption

 Field testing — Ukraine

 EDTH Hackathon, Kyiv.
-Live-environment validation with partners.
+Live-environment validation with operational partners.

 • H2 2026

-NEST carrier integration and initial operational capability.
+NEST carrier integration, manufacturing scale-up, and first operational deployment.

 14th Regiment